 One of the latest trends in webinars is offering continuing education webinars and certificates of completion.
 Depending on what your line of business is, you may be able to serve your customers even more by giving them the skills they need to grow their businesses.
 After all, their success is important too.

 Are there pain points or weak areas of your customer’s businesses that you could build a webinar around?
 For example, if you provide software development services, you could host a webinar on it, bring in experts who are local or from around the globe, and then invite your clients to have their PMs attend.
+Or, if you show them Kixie alternative during webinars, they may be tempted to try it out.

 The more your clients associate your business as being essential to their growth and success, the more loyal they will be and the more recommendations they will give.